smartdevicelink/sdl_evolution/proposals/0255-Enhance-BodyInformation-vehicle-data.md

 * `rearLeftDoorAjar`
 * `rearRightDoorAjar`

 We are going to use `location` to locate a door, a gate or a roof component.
-For Door and Gate, `location` would utilize `Grid` to locate/span the actual location of the Door or Gate while `status` provides appropriate status.
+For Door and Gate, `location` would utilize `Grid` to locate/span the actual location of the Door or Gate while `status` provides appropriate status(`CLOSED/LOCKED/AJAR/REMOVED`).
 Roof can be a convertible roof, sunroof/moonroof or simply a removable roof.
 Based on roof type, parameters `location`, `state` and `status` need to provide appropriate values.
 For example:

-* Convertible roof - `location` grid would span entire rows and columns and roof `status` could be `CLOSED` or `OPEN` with corresponding `state`.
+* Convertible roof - `location` grid would span entire rows and columns and roof `status` could be `CLOSED` or `AJAR` with corresponding `state`.
-* Sunroof/Moonroof - `location` grid would span just actual location of sunroof/moonroof. `status` could be `CLOSED` or `OPEN` with corresponding `state`.
+* Sunroof/Moonroof - `location` grid would span just actual location of sunroof/moonroof. `status` could be `CLOSED` or `AJAR` with corresponding `state`.
-* Entire roof - `location` grid would span entire rows and columns and roof status would be`REMOVED` or `PRESENT`. `state` can be omitted.
+* Entire roof - `location` grid would span entire rows and columns and roof status would be`REMOVED` or `CLOSED/LOCKED`. `state` can be omitted.

 #### Updates in MOBILE_API: